ProtonMail/proton-bridge/release-notes/bridge_early.md

 - Fixed the case when an email could not be sent if a PDF was attached to the email
 - Added varioius bugfixes and security improvemenets
 - Reduced the Bridge cache size by cleaning up temporary emails that were saved during failed initial synchronizations
+- Further reduced the chance of desyncronization between the email client and Bridge

 ## v3.2.0